 It’s a great addition to any fruit, gardening, harvest, nutrition, food group, or life science theme for parents of young children or preschool and early childhood educators.
 This is an effective way to get children excited about healthy eating as they identify, learn about, and differentiate between a variety of delicious fruits and their characteristics.
 Included in this 39-page picture book are fruit facts, a reader’s guide, and suggestions for open-ended inquiry.

-Children can interpret some of the concepts using their bodies: stretch their bodies high, drop them low, make a circle with their arms, make a triangle with their hands, freeze in place, or use everyday objects and physical science experiments to learn more about these concepts.
+Children can interpret some of the concepts using their bodies: find colors, stretch their bodies high and low, make shapes with their hands and arms, freeze in place, or use everyday objects and physical science experiments to learn more about these concepts.

 Discover creative ways to connect this book to a theme, curriculum, activity,